Sunkio/Sunkio/README.md

 <h3 align="left">My Progress @42</h3>

 <p>I'm currently studying software engineering at 42 Wolfsburg.
-You can follow my journey through the curriculum below and check out some of my code right here on GitHub.</p>
+You can follow my journey through the curriculum and check out some of my code right here on GitHub.</p>

 | No  | Project                             | Rank | Status |   | No  | Project          | Rank | Status |
 | :-: | :---------------------------------  |:--:  | :----: | - | :-: | :--------------- | :--: |:----:  |